 The Festival Theatre is favoured by contemporary dance companies, who also appear at the new National Dance Theatre, unveiled in the Millenáris Park.

-Top companies include Recirquel, an awardwinning fusion of dance, contemporary circus and acrobatic movement.
 The Hungarian National Ballet performs mainly at the Erkel Theatre.
-Founded as the People's Opera in 1911, this institution has the largest concert hall in the country and has been attached to the Opera House since 1951.
+Founded as the People's Opera in 1911, this institution has the largest concert hall in the country and has been attached to the Opera